-In this course, students learn to design user interfaces for a range of digital based media.
-By critical analysis of current design trends and industry standards utilized in the creation of interactive structures and other digital media content they learn to apply best practices.
-Through a series of exercises and projects, they design well functioning mockups for a range of products and applications.
+In this course, students learn to design user interface formats for mobile devices.
+By critical analysis of current design trends and industry standards, students will learn to identify best practices utilized in the creation of interactive structures and other digital media content for mobile use.
+Through a series of exercises and projects, they design functional prototypes for mobile formats.